Dashakumaracharita: Relationship with the Avantisundarī

 the Daśakumāracarita originally formed a single massive prose work that was broken up at a relatively early age in its transmission; another view is that the two represent separate stages in the life and work of the same author.

-Editions and commentaries
+Translations, adaptations and commentaries

-The first translation, into Telugu, was produced by Ketana in c.
-1250.
+In the 13th century CE, the Telugu poet Ketana composed an adaptation of the Daśakumāracarita into Telugu.
+In the 14th century CE, the poet Cauṇḍarasa (also known as Cauṇḍarāja, not to be confused with the Jain poet of the same name) wrote a Kannada version of the work.

 Editions of the original Sanskrit text have been published in modern times by Agashe, Godbole and Parab, Kale, and Wilson.
 The work has been translated into English by Haksar, Jacob, Kale, Onians, and Ryder.
 In particular, the edition by Kale includes the original in Sanskrit, a literal English translation, as well as an extensive commentary on the stylistic and historical aspects of the text.
 In her translation of the lipogrammatic chapter, Onians omits the labial roman letters 'b', 'm' and 'p'.
 (E.g., she uses the circumlocution 'honey-creator' instead of 'bumblebee').
 There is also a translation into German by Mayer.

 Critical commentaries on the text have been written by, inter alia, Ghanashyama, Gupta and Pankaj.
 A more extensive bibliography may be found in Onians.